 Often, the family are the first people to notice that something is wrong, and they will usually tell the midwife, health visitor or GP.
 But sometimes people misinterpret early symptoms of elation as someone just coping very well with being a new mum.

-If it is suspected that a mother has a Postpartum Psychosis, she should be assessed urgently (within 4 hours) (3) by a mental health crisis team (if at home) or a psychiatric liaison team (if in A&E or maternity hospital).
-A definite diagnosis of Postpartum Psychosis is not usually made until a woman has been admitted to hospital and seen by a psychiatrist.
+If it is suspected that a mother has postpartum psychosis, she should be assessed urgently (within 4 hours) (3) by a mental health crisis team (if at home) or a psychiatric liaison team (if in A&E or maternity hospital).
+A definite diagnosis of postpartum psychosis is not usually made until a woman has been admitted to hospital and seen by a psychiatrist.

-The safest, and most effective, way to deal with a Postpartum Psychosis is for the mother to come into hospital and take medication – usually antipsychotic medication.
+The safest, and most effective, way to deal with postpartum psychosis is for the mother to come into hospital and take medication – usually antipsychotic medication.
 Mood-stabilisers, or other medications can also be used to reduce agitation and improve sleep (3,9-10).

 ECT (electroconvulsive therapy) may sometimes be suggested (9).
 This is a safe, effective treatment and can reduces symptoms quickly.
 It can be worrying for families when ECT is suggested.
 More information can be found on our page about ECT.

-Alongside medication, a mother with a Postpartum Psychosis will need emotional and practical support to make a good recovery.
+Alongside medication, a mother with postpartum psychosis will need emotional and practical support to make a good recovery.
 While in hospital, she will be treated by a psychiatrist and nursing team, with support from occupational therapists, psychologists, parent-infant specialists, social workers and nursery nurses.